maher-kassem/cavity_model/README.md

 `cd reduce`
 `make; make install` # This should give an error but provide the reduce executable in this directory

 3. Download and Parse the data using my bash script.
 It downloads the PDBs listed in `data/transfer_learning_data/pdbids_250.txt` and parses them.
-The final parsed files are saved structures numpy arrays in `data/transfer_learning_data/structural_environments/`
 `cd ../data`
 `./download_and_process_data.sh`